13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 #5: Homemade Bone-Shaped Dog Biscuits (Simple 4-Ingredient Recipe)

-You know that moment when your golden gives you those eyes while you’re eating?
-Mine used to do that every single time.
-So I started making these little bone-shaped biscuits, and honestly?
-Game changer.
+Does your golden give you ‘those eyes’ while you’re eating?
+Mine used to every time so I started making these little bone shaped biscuits and he loves them.

 Ingredients: